yconst/YCML/README.md

 ##Getting started

+###Setting Up

 Import the project in your workspace by dragging the .xcodeproj file.
 YCML depends on YCMatrix.
 Since version 0.2.0, YCML includes YCMatrix as a separate target (including copies of YCMatrix files), so you practically don't need to include anything apart from the framework itself.

-Cocoapods support might come at a later time.

-##Getting Help

-YCML documentation is compiled using Appledoc.

-##Example Usage
+YCML defines a module.
+As such, you may import it at the beginning of your files as shown below:

+    @import YCML;

+In addition, it is possible to import the YCMatrix library, bundled together with YCML, to perform calculations on matrices:

+    @import YCMatrix;

+###Your first predictive model

-Here's the simplest training call to an YCML trainer, which returns a trained model:
+Here's a simple training call to an YCML trainer, which returns a trained model, given existing input and output datasets:

     YCFFN *theModel = [[YCRpropTrainer trainer] train:nil input:trainingInput output:trainingOutput];